Austin Reed (Days of Our Lives): Character's background

 In August 1996, Will was abducted by a neighbor of Sami's and whisked off to France.
 Sami was able to get Austin to marry her in order to bring Will home in September 1996.
 The marriage was annulled shortly afterwards.
 In December 1996, Sami was in a dangerous car accident on News Year's Eve.
 Austin blamed himself as he had told Sami he hated her shortly beforehand.
 The accident rendered Sami with no memory of the previous 3 years.
 As Austin took care of Sami, he decided it would be best for her and Will if they would remarry.
-Over the course of time, Sami regained her memory as well as learned—due to seeing medical records—that Wil wasn't Austin's son, and a told only Lucas.
+Over the course of time, Sami regained her memory as well as learned—due to seeing medical records—that Wil wasn't Austin's son, but really Lucas'.
 The wedding was set to take place in September 1997.
 However, the wedding ceremony was interrupted by Carrie, who exposed the truths that Lucas was Will's actual father and that Sami had been faking amnesia.
 Austin, heartbroken, left Sami at the altar and married Carrie that same day.
 Sami left Salem for a while, but unfortunately Carrie and Austin's married bliss didn't last long.
 Sami returned months later, fought for custody of Will, and fell in love and became engaged to Franco Kelly.
 In September 1998, Franco was murdered by Lucas Roberts, and wanting revenge on Sami, Kate covered up the murder and made it look like Sami committed the murder.
 Austin fled town with Sami to help her, but Sami was caught, tried and set to be executed for the murder.
 At the last moment, the truth came out.
 Because Austin had spent so much time with Sami in a misguided attempt to help her, Carrie felt their relationship was falling apart.
 Mike Horton stepped in to fill the void as he was attracted to Carrie, and eventually Carrie and Austin broke up.
 Carrie moved to Israel with Mike on November 19, 1999.
 Austin then rekindles his romance with Sami later that same year, and despite a brief fling with Greta and Nicole, Austin and Sami remain on and off before becoming engaged in the spring of 2002.
 However, Sami blackmails Victor into transferring Austin's job to Hawaii to escape Lucas and when Austin finds out, he leaves Sami at the altar and leaves Salem.